aws-amplify/docs/cli/init.md

 }
 ```

-The `local-env-info.json` file (this file should not be checked into version control since it has information specific to a system on which the CLI is running on) present in the `.config` directory lets the CLI store user/system preferences which the user inputs when initializing the Amplify project in his/her system.
-These configurations could be later changed using the `amplify configure project` command.
+The `local-env-info.json` file present in the `.config` directory lets the CLI store user/system preferences which the user inputs when initializing the Amplify project in his/her system.
+These configurations could be later changed using the `amplify configure project` command. <br>
+Note: This file should not be checked into version control since it has information specific to a system on which the CLI is running on. <br>
 This file has the following format:

 ```
 {